Azdaroth/Azdaroth.github.io/source/_posts/2016-12-11-ember-tips-computed-properties-and-arrow-functions-not-a-good-idea.markdown

 <h2>Wrapping Up</h2>

-<p>Even though <strong>arrow function expressions</strong> are very convenient to use, they can't be used interchangeably with good ol' <strong>function expressions</strong>.
-Sometimes you don't want <code>this</code> inside a function to preserve outer context, which is exactly the case with Ember <code>computed properties</code>.</p>
+<p>Even though <strong>arrow function expressions</strong> are very convenient to use, they can't be used interchangeably with <strong>function expressions</strong>.
+Sometimes you may not want <code>this</code> inside a function to preserve outer context, which is exactly the case with <strong>Ember computed properties</strong>.</p>